Policy of Nondiscrimination

 General admission requirements for all applicants to the University’s graduate programs are as follows:

-- Prospective students are encouraged to submit their application online through the Neumann web site at www.neumann.edu or to send a completed Graduate Student Application for Admission to the Office of Admissions.
+- Prospective students are encouraged to submit their application online through the Neumann web site at www.neumann.edu

 - Provide official transcripts from each regionally accredited institution attended including that of a baccalaureate degree.

 - Meet any additional admission requirements as specified by the program for which application is being made.
 Specific admission requirements for each graduate program are found in the individual program sections of this catalog.

 For additional information, please contact the Graduate and Adult Admissions Office at 610-361-5208.